Charley and the Angel: Music

 The film's score was written by Buddy Baker.
 The film features one original song, "Livin' One Day at a Time", written by Shane Tatum and Ed Scott.
 The song plays during the film's opening credits and is reprised at the film's conclusion.

 Reception

 Actress Cloris Leachman was nominated for a Golden Globe in the category of Best Actress in Musical/Comedy.
 The film was re-edited for television on the Walt Disney anthology television series in 1977.

+Home media

+Walt Disney Studios Home Entertainment has released Charley and the Angel on VHS in 1986 and on DVD in 2011 as an exclusive from the now closed Disney Movie Club.

+The film is absent from streaming on Disney+.